-A portion of most Oceanographers’ duties are carried out in an office-type setting, conducting research, writing proposals or publishing findings in journals.
+Many of the basic oceanographer duties are carried out in an office-type setting—conducting research, writing proposals, or publishing findings in journals.
 Not a ton of danger here, unless you don't know the proper way to operate a stapler.

-However, the other aspects of the job might pose some physical danger.
-Laboratory work can expose Oceanographers to harsh chemicals, heat or sharp instruments.
 Field work can be the most dangerous of all.
-Being on the open ocean for any length of time is an unpredictable scenario, and Oceanographers need to be prepared for the unforeseen events which can take place at sea: rogue waves, sinking ships, hurricanes and shark-infested waters.
+Being on the open ocean for any length of time is an unpredictable scenario, and oceanographers need to be prepared for the unforeseen events which can take place at sea: rogue waves, sinking ships, hurricanes, and shark-infested waters.